robofit/arcor2/README.md

 This repository contains the backend solution.
 It can be easily tested out or deployed using [docker images](https://hub.docker.com/u/arcor2).
 Unity-based client application for ARCore-supported tablets is available [here](https://github.com/robofit/arcor2_editor).

-Development is supported by [Test-it-off: Robotic offline product testing](https://www.fit.vut.cz/research/project/1308/) project (Ministry of Industry and Trade of the Czech Republic).
+Initial development was supported by [Test-it-off: Robotic offline product testing](https://www.fit.vut.cz/research/project/1308/) project (Ministry of Industry and Trade of the Czech Republic).

 For more technical and development-related information, please see our [wiki](https://github.com/robofit/arcor2/wiki).